richardbraytutor/aws-development-step-by-step/Course Content/S002 - Mac Setup/L005 github workflow/README - github workflow.md

 - you may be asked to sign in with your browser again ... just sign in to the same GitHub account
 - go to github.com and you will see the repository there

-# New Repo : Github.com initiated
+# New Repo : Created on github.com website

 - login to github.com and
-- navigate your browser to www.github.com/<your-github-account-name>
+- navigate your browser to www.github.com/`your-github-account-name`
 - hit "+" button then "create a new repository"
 - name = "repo-two"
 - visibility = private
 - run github desktop
 - go to settings
-- sign into GitHub.com as <your-github-account-name> using the browser
+- sign into GitHub.com as `your-github-account-name` using the browser
 - run GitHub Desktop
 - File->Clone Repository
 - On the "Github.com" tab you should see repo-two - select it
-- Clone it to ~/github/<your-github-account-name>/repo-two
+- Clone it to ~/github/`your-github-account-name`/repo-two
 - Select "Open in Visual Studio Code" button
 - Add a README.md file
 - got to Source Control in Activity Bar
 - type "first commit" into the Message box
 - in the dropdown choose Commit and Sync
-- return to Github.com/<your-github-account-name>/repo-two and you should see the commit
+- return to Github.com/`your-github-account-name`/repo-two and you should see the commit

-# New Repo : VS Code Initiated - in a SECOND Account
+# Switching to a SECOND GitHub Account

+This is an **optional** section which shows how to switch to a second GitHub account if you have one.

+## Create new Repo in second, different GitHub Account (VS Code Initiated)

-- use finder to create folder ~/github/<A-DIFFERENT-account-name>/repo-three
+- use finder to create folder ~/github/`A-DIFFERENT-account-name`/repo-three
 - put VS Code in the dock and drag the folder on top of it

 ## Prepare for using another github account do the following